ManiRajan1/Project_repositories/README.md

 ## Docker based HIL testing

 This branch provides a demonstration of simulating a CAN network for a HIL simulation using Docker images.
+This is purely a virtual HIL simulation.

 Many embedded simulations rely on network interfaces.
 The Linux kernel treats CAN like a network layer, and to simulate it virtually, we need to load the corresponding driver module — in this case, vcan.